Green-Software-Foundation/certification/submission-questionnaire.md

 ## Metadata

-### What is the measurement name?
+- What is the measurement name?
   *The name must match the title of the submitted IMP*

-### What is the SCI score?
+- What is the SCI score?
   *Provide the overall SCI score for the entire system*

-### Please describe the system in terms that software generalists can understand.
+- Please describe the system in terms that software generalists can understand.
 Please be very specific about version numbers, deployment details etc.

-### Please describe the functional unit, R, used in your SCI calculation
+- Please describe the functional unit, R, used in your SCI calculation

-### Why was this functional unit chosen?
+- Why was this functional unit chosen?
   *Please explain why your chosen functional unit is appropriate for your application*

-*What was the source of the functional unit data?*

-### What is the total timespan covered by your measurement?
+- What is the total timespan covered by your measurement?
   *e.g. if your measurements cover 2025-04-01 to 2025-04-02 then the total timespan is 1 day*

-### Please provide a URL for the documentation for the software under measurement

-*If you do not have open documentation, provide a link to to a website, blog or social media account where you share information about your software application*
+- Please provide a URL for the documentation for the software under measurement *If you do not have open documentation, provide a link to to a website, blog or social media account where you share information about your software application*

-### Please provide the name of the accountable person for this measurement

-*This will ideally be your name as the submitting person but can be your title or team name if necessary*
+- Please provide the name of the accountable person for this measurement *This will ideally be your name as the submitting person but can be your title or team name if necessary*

-### Please list the components in your tree
+- Please list the components in your tree
   *List all the components in your tree.
 Use indentation to indicate component heirarchy*

-### Did you undertake any assessment of SCI score error?
+- Did you undertake any assessment of SCI score error?
   *If you can provide any quantification of the estimate uncertainty, please describe here*

 ## SCI calculation